Nissan Navara vs GWM Cannon Alpha

 Feature Showdown

-The Nissan Navara features a 8-inch touchscreen, while the GWM Cannon Alpha gets a 12.3-inch display.
+The Nissan Navara features a 8-inch touchscreen paired with a 7-inch digital dash, while the GWM Cannon Alpha gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

-The GWM Cannon Alpha counters with power tailgate that the Nissan Navara does not offer.
+The Nissan Navara stands out with Apple CarPlay that you will not find on the GWM Cannon Alpha.
+The GWM Cannon Alpha counters with wireless Apple CarPlay/Android Auto, wireless charging, power tailgate and V2L.
 Which feature set matters more depends on your daily routine and priorities.

 Drivetrain